IceCoaled/IceCoaled-ColorBot/README.md

 # Spectre Divide Colorbot
+# Currently have filtering working
+# Aimbot isnt working
-currently have filtering working aimbot isnt working want to add triggerbot and no recoil
+# Want to add triggerbot and no recoil